-A. Input variables
+A. Input Variables

-Technical indexes are calculated from the variation of stock price, trading volumes and time according to a set of formulas to reflect the current tendency of the stock price fluctuations.
-These indexes can be applied for decision making in evaluating the phenomena of oversold or overbought stock.
-For example, several technical indexes are described as shown in Table 1.
+Technical indexes are calculated from the variation of stock price, trading volumes and time, according to a set of formulas to reflect the current tendency of the stock price fluctuations.
+These indexes can be applied for decision making in evaluating the phenomena of an oversold or overbought stock.
+For input data, several technical indexes are described as shown in Table 1.
+There are 12 total inputs and only one output.